icaruswings/gizmo/README.md

 page-selecta
 ============

-#### DRY up your cucumber steps with a simple and easy to use page framework. ####
+### DRY up your cucumber steps with a simple and easy to use page framework. ###

-page-selecta is a simple page model testing framework used and sponsored by realestate.com.au.
-The aim of the project is to DRY up your testing assertions by abstracting code that defines your page resulting in a consistent, easy to maintain test suite.
-Based on concepts brought to REA by Mark Ryall
+page-selecta is a simple page model testing framework used and sponsored by [realestate.com.au](http://www.realestate.com.au).
+The aim of the project is to DRY up testing assertions by abstracting code that defines your page, resulting in a consistent, easy to maintain test suite.

-this project is a work in progress, and not yet ready to be used for its intended purpose!
+**this project is a work in progress, and not yet ready to be used for its intended purpose!**

 ## Usage ##